Muterra/doc-golix/spec.md

 Pipe acknowledgements are identified by the ASCII string "NK" ( 0x 4E 4B ).

-Note that here, the author is the entity-agent non-acknowledging the pipe -- ie, the recipient of the pipe request.
-Likewise, the MPAK recipient is the author of the original pipe request.
+Note that here, the author is the entity-agent non-acknowledging the pipe, not the entity that made the request.
+Also note that the requested GUID references the request's GUID, **not** the request's target's GUID.

 | Offset | Length    | Name                   | Format      |
 | ------ | --------- | -------------------    | ----------- |